 Most would agree the primary objective of a football team offense is to maximize points scored against a given competitor.

 The objective of the offense is not to run the fastest, lift the most weight nor even have the best statistical performance.
 It’s too common for individual players to become obsessed with their own stats and seem to place the team performance lower on their priority list.
-Similarly, a coach can become overly committed to running a certain offensive scheme where the defense may be offering better opportunities if the offense executed a different strategy.
+Similarly, a coach can become overly committed to running a certain offensive scheme, not utilizing the defense’s abilities if the offense executed a different strategy.
 We have a wide receiver capable of scoring on any play but we won’t throw the ball as we “need to establish the run.”

-The offensive team objective is to score as many points as possible; if the defense is soft on the passing game, throw the ball.
+The offensive team’s objective is to score as many points as possible; if the defense is soft on the passing game, throw the ball.

 Most business leaders would agree that the fundamental purpose of the sales team is to maximize sales production in a given market.